Inference-Time Hyper-Scaling with KV Cache Compression: Results

 \subsection{Inference Time Hyper-Scaling}

-Our main goal is to determine if KV cache compression increases downstream performance by effectively leveraging a larger `token budget' for an equivalent runtime and memory load compared with vanilla Transformers.
-We run our experiments for inference-time hyper-scaling on a selection of datasets that require advanced reasoning capabilities, following \cite{snell2024scalingllmtesttimecompute} and \citet{guo2025deepseek}: specifically, AIME 24 and MATH 500~\citep{hendrycks2021measuring} for math problems, GPQA Diamond \citep{rein2024gpqa} for physics, chemistry, and biology problems, and LiveCodeBench \citep{jain2024livecodebenchholisticcontaminationfree} for coding.
-As a metric for performance, we use exact match after mapping the output to a unified math representation (for MATH 500 and AIME 24) or one of the 4 available choices (for GPQA Diamond).
-For LiveCodeBench, we report pass@all, i.e., if any of the generated sequences pass the tests.
+\paragraph{Goal and Metrics} We aim to determine whether KV cache compression increases downstream performance by effectively leveraging a larger `token budget' for equivalent latency and memory load compared with vanilla Transformers.
+We run our experiments for inference-time hyper-scaling on datasets that require advanced reasoning capabilities, following \cite{snell2024scalingllmtesttimecompute} and \citet{guo2025deepseek}.
+Specifically, we evaluate AIME 24 and MATH-500~\citep{hendrycks2021measuring} for math problems, GPQA Diamond \citep{rein2024gpqa} for physics, chemistry, and biology, and LiveCodeBench \citep{jain2024livecodebenchholisticcontaminationfree} for coding.
+As the performance metric, we use exact match after mapping outputs to a unified math representation (for MATH-500 and AIME 24) or to one of the four available choices (for GPQA Diamond).
+For LiveCodeBench, we report pass@all, i.e., we count a success if any generated sequence passes the tests.

-As metrics for the effective budget in terms of time and memory, we focus on two metrics: (i) \textbf{KV cache token reads}, which represent the total number of items in the KV cache attended to in each generation step, summed across steps.
-Therefore, it reflects the runtime efficiency, as KV cache loading from memory is the main bottleneck during generation, contributing a share of the inference latency that increases with the sequence length \citep{tang2024quest,nawrot2025sparse}.
-For instance, as detailed in Appendix \ref{app:membound}, for a batch size of 256 and for the range of sequence lengths considered in our experiments (8K--32K), this share exceeds 90\% of the latency in Qwen-R1 1.5B and 80\% for Qwen-R1 7B.
-Secondly, (ii) \textbf{peak tokens in memory}, which represents the maximum KV cache size, critical for memory-constrained hardware, such as GPUs or edge devices.